Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/COVID-19 SIR-Modelling.md

 $$\frac{dy}{dz} = by(1-z) - \frac{y}{T}$$

+These are integrated with the SciPi ODE Integrator:

 ```python
 # Integrate the model with SciPi ODE Integrator
 xt = odeint(SIRf, x0, t, args=(b, T))